-- The lands along the northern part of the precinct (including the subject site) had historical uses as market gardens and orchards. - A site history review and a site inspection of accessible areas identified potential for contamination to exist at the site.
-The majority of the site was assessed as being of low to moderate risk of potential contamination. - The investigation did not identify the potential for gross or widespread contamination which may preclude future residential development. - There was potential for soil, soil vapour, surface water and ground water impacts to be present at the site.
+- The lands along Old Northern Road (including parts of the subject site shown in Figure 19) had recorded historical uses as market gardens and orchards. - A site history review and a site inspection of accessible areas identified potential for contamination to exist at the site.
+The majority of the site was assessed as being of low to moderate risk of potential contamination.

+- The investigation did not identify the potential for gross or widespread contamination which may preclude future residential development. - There was potential for soil, soil vapour, surface water and ground water impacts to be present at the site.
 Identified potential soil and groundwater impacts are considered representative of common contaminants and potentially contamination land use activities which can be readily dealt with during the DA stage. - Upon submission of a DA for residential development of any land within the site, preliminary and detailed site investigations be undertaken in accordance with the requirements of SEPP 55.